 When it comes to financial stewardship, Faithlife Giving offers tools to help you teach your church about generosity.
-With Faithlife Giving, you get a built-in calculator to help your givers plan for generosity, plus blog posts, guides, and other resources to help your givers understand the biblical principles of financial stewardship.
+Faithlife Giving, included with Servant Keeper church management software from Faithlife, you get a built-in calculator to help your givers plan for generosity, plus blog posts, guides, and other resources to help your givers understand the biblical principles of financial stewardship.

 - Resources on Generosity from a Biblical Perspective